RansomedKC/CloudEngineering-Assignment1/ransomedbashoperators.md

+AltSchool Assignment Number 2 from Tutor Madu Valentine

+Question: Write out 15 bash operators with explanations and push to your git repository

-Certainly!
-Here are the 30 important Bash operators with their functions explained and written out in code format:
+Answer: Instead of providing only 15 bash operators, in other to enable me practice more, I have gone further to  clearly write out 30 important Bash operators with their functions explained and written out in code format: